Voyz/ibind/README.md

 ## Acknowledgement

-IBind has been enriched by incorporating work developed in collaboration with  [Kinetic](https://www.kinetic.xyz/), which now forms part of the initial open-source release.
+IBind has been enriched by incorporating work developed in collaboration with  [Kinetic](https://www.kinetic.xyz/) and [Grant Stenger](https://github.com/GrantStenger), which now forms part of the initial open-source release.
 I appreciate their significant contribution to this community-driven initiative.
 Cheers Kinetic! 🍻

 ## Built by Voy